Welcome to the Higher Education Consortia and the National Study of Instructional Costs and Productivity website!

 In order to continue our expansion in capacity, I am inviting you to take advantage of our ‘early bird’ pricing option and lock in your commitment to participate in the 2014 Delaware Cost Study by October 31, where the participation fee will remain $1,000, for the fourth consecutive year.
 By gaining your commitment earlier in the cycle, we hope to be able to spend the later part of the Fall reaching out to other institutions and encouraging them to participate.
 On November 1, 2014, the participation fee will be $1,250, unless a payment is received after the January 30, 2015 data submission deadline.
 We have not added or removed any Delaware Cost Study fields, so if you would like to request the 2014 – 2015 Data Collection Form, you may do so simply by clicking here.
 For additional details about services available to you please visit the fee schedule, where you can make a secure online payment.

 In closing, I hope you can take two minutes and click here to answer a few brief statements as that would be most helpful for our planning purposes over the coming months.
 As always, you can contact me anytime at 302.831.2021 with your questions, critiques, suggestions, or list of institutional peers that you think should participate in the Study.

-I look forward to hearing from you, growing the Study, and our relationship this year, and for many years to come.
+I look forward to hearing from you, growing the Study, and to maintaining our relationship as a Consortia interested in facilitating data based decision making.

 Higher Education Consortia